patternfly/patternfly/src/patternfly/components/DataToolbar/examples/DataToolbar.md

 | `.pf-m-separator` | `.pf-c-data-toolbar__item` | Modifies item to a separator. |

 ### Spacers
-In some instances, it may be necessary to adjust spacing explicitly where items are being hidden/revealed.
-For example, if a `.pf-m-toggle-group` is adjacent to an element being hidden/shown or hidden/revealed, the spacing may appear to be inconsistent.
+In some instances, it may be necessary to adjust spacing explicitly where items are hidden/shown.
+For example, if a `.pf-m-toggle-group` is adjacent to an element being hidden/shown, the spacing may appear to be inconsistent.
 If possible, rely on modifier values.
 Available spacer modifiers are `.pf-m-spacer-{none, sm, md, lg}{-on-md, -on-lg, -on-xl}` and `.pf-m-space-items-{none, sm, md, lg}{-on-md, -on-lg, -on-xl}`.
 These modifiers will overwrite existing modifiers provided by `.pf-c-data-toolbar`.

 ```hbs title=Adjusted-spacers
 {{#> data-toolbar data-toolbar--id="data-toolbar-spacer-example"}}